 Maintenance workers are the core of every maintenance department.
 In one way or another, their actions are responsible for maintaining the physical environment we work and live in.

 We like to say that maintenance staff are unsung heroes because they rarely get the praise they deserve.
-Nonetheless, what they do is important for ensuring business continuity and operational excellence.
+What they do is essential for ensuring business continuity and operational excellence.

-Without beating around the bush, let’s see what it takes to be a maintenance worker, how to write a proper job description for one, and how much do maintenance workers make for their trouble.
+Without beating around the bush, we’ll cover what it takes to be a maintenance worker, how to write a proper maintenance worker job description, and how much maintenance workers make for their time and expertise.

 What is a maintenance worker?

 A maintenance worker is a person tasked with the maintenance and repair of physical assets and infrastructure.

 If we consider the term maintenance worker in a broader sense, we could technically include other members of the maintenance staff like maintenance managers, coordinators, planners, or supervisors.
 However, “worker” is an expression that is more often used to describe someone that executes tasks, rather than someone who assigns them.